 Is the 2018 Honda Accord Sport worth it?

 If you are in the market for a used Honda Accord, keeping an eye out for the 2018 Accord Sport is a great idea.
-With the fully loaded Touring trim coming in at just under $35,000, the Sport trim gives you more value for the money.
-A well-optioned Accord Sport should realistically run you just above $20,000.
+With the fully loaded Touring trim coming in at just under $35,000, the Sport trim gives potential buyers more value for the money.
+A well-optioned Accord Sport should realistically run just above $20,000.
 Although they haven’t dropped much in price from their original MSRP, it is still worth picking one up if it still has relatively low mileage.